-Studio Re-Imagine is the locus of research and creation developed under the banner of the Concordia University Research Chair in Socially Engaged Art and Public Pedagogies, Dr. Kathleen Vaughan.
+Studio Re-Imagine is the locus of research and creation developed by Dr. Kathleen Vaughan under the banner of the Concordia University Research Chair in Art + Education for Sustainable and Just Futures (Tier 1, 2021-2026) and Concordia University Research Chair in Socially Engaged Art and Public Pedagogies (Tier 2, 2016-2021).

 Studio Re-Imagine creates and evaluates a series of socially engaged art projects in collaboration with a variety of local stakeholders in Montreal, Canada, and elsewhere, working with graduate researchers via research-creation and oral history methods.
-Our mandate is to explore how socially engaged art engages public pedagogies to build impact and promote change.
+Our mandate is to explore how socially engaged art engages public pedagogies to build impact and promote change, oriented to creating sustainable and just futures.

 • Walk in the Water / Marcher sur les eaux, which explores the histories, political ecologies and personal meanings of the St-Lawrence River, particularly at the Pointe-St-Charles shoreline.